basbaccarne/comon_expo/README.md

   * With cutouts for the buttons (in the hands) and a screen in its chest
 * A **Raspberry pi** is mounted on the back of a **screen** (offical [raspi monitor](https://www.raspberrypi.com/products/raspberry-pi-monitor/)), with a [3D printed connector](https://a360.co/40PoLU7)
 * The screen and Raspi are mounted behind the cutout using [low](https://a360.co/3WMRYOa) and [high](https://a360.co/4jMSnKw) mounting pieces
-* The questions are regularly updated on a printed callout box
+* The questions are regularly updated on a printed callout box strung up to the ceiling next to the robot

 **Electonics**
 * The core of the system is a raspberry pi
 * Connected to 3 **arcade buttons**
 * Connected to a screen with PyGame
+* In V1 the leds of the buttons are connected to a seperate 12V connection with a Female Connector DC Power Plug Adapter and a universal variable AC/DC adapter

 **Code**
 The raspi runs a PyGame on boot ([splash](img/splash.png)).
 It listens to the buttons and stores the votes in a json file.
 The script is managed in 3 scenes: (1) listening to input (question state), (2) an animation after button press (response animation state) and (3) the response screen that shows the percentages of votes (response state).
 Scene 1 > 2 is triggered by a button press, Scene 2 > 3 through a timer and Scene 3 > 1 through a second timer.
 Changing and resetting campaigns in manages by defining a new json file name.